Dolly Parton Used Long Sleeves To Hide Her Secret Tats For Decades

 “I don’t really like to make a big to-do of [the tattoos] because people make such a big damn deal over every little thing,” she said in the interview.
 “But most of the tattoos, when I first started, I was covering up some scars that I had, ‘cause I have a tendency to have keloid scar tissue, and I have a tendency where if I have any kind of scars anywhere then they kind of have a purple tinge that I can never get rid of.
 So mine are all pastels, what few that I have, and they’re meant to cover some scars.”

 According to Shared, those pastel tattoos she is talking about are actually butterflies, which makes total sense because the country legend loves them!
-Between her butterfly-inspired rides and attractions at Dollywood, to her 1974 song “Love Is A Butterfly,” to her latest album cover, it’s pretty clear Parton adores the cute insect.
+Between her butterfly-inspired rides and attractions at Dollywood, to her 1974 song “Love Is A Butterfly,” to her I Believe in You album cover, it’s pretty clear Parton adores the colorful insect.

 Watch her perform – in long sleeves – on The Porter Wagoner Show back in 1974 below.